AlVasquez88/VasquezRoadMap/README.md

 # VasquezRoadMap
 This repository is a road map of my progress as a beginner programmer.
-The programs I create are for the public and for practical purposes only.
+The programs I create are for the public and practical purposes only.
+These small programs will be created in the branches of this repository and the main will be left empty until I get the hang of using Github to create more things to it (I'm also new to github).